-We always take time to fully understand your circumstances, wishes, and priorities to ensure that your Will achieves what you wish to happen to your money, possessions, and property when you die.
+Before writing a Will, we always take time to understand your circumstances, wishes, and priorities fully.
+In doing so, we ensure your Will achieves what you wish to happen when you die.
 As a result, your Will provides peace of mind.

 A well-drafted Will can also help to relieve your loved ones of much of the administrative burden and the need to make difficult decisions.
 Indeed, you can achieve a lot with your Will, including:

-- appoint guardians for your children;
+- appointing guardians for your children;

-- reduce the prospect of legal challenges;
+- reducing the prospect of legal challenges;

 Updating your Will